 The La Première check-in area is at the far end of the terminal.
 There is an Air France agent standing at the entrance.
 And so the La Première experience begins.
 I show him my passport and he smiles at me: “Mr. A., bonjour.
 We’ve been expecting you.
 Take a seat and let me take care of everything”.
 And he does.
 Paul calls over a porter to take my suitcase, while Michelle brings me a glass of Perrier to drink.

-He checks my vaccination status and the negative PCR test I took in Oslo.
+Paul checks my vaccination status and the negative PCR test I took in Oslo.
 With that out of the way, he returns my passport and tells me to take my time with the Perrier.
 Michelle will be back to escort me through the terminal in a few minutes.

 Michelle is a charming woman with excellent conversational skills.
-She takes me through security, stopping other passengers for me to pass ahead of them and she will not even let me pull out the trays myself for me to put me belongings on the belt.
+She takes me through security, stopping other passengers for me to pass ahead of them and she will not even let me pull out the trays myself for me to put my belongings on the belt.

 Behind security she brings me to a lift which takes us up into the La Première lounge.